ElektraInitiative/libelektra/src/plugins/yamlcpp/README.md

 kdb set /examples/yamlcpp/typetest/number "One"
 # RET: 5
-# STDERR: .*Sorry, the error .#52. occurred.*⏎
-#         Description: could not type check value of key⏎
-#         .*Reason: The type long failed to match for .*/number with string: One.*
+# STDERR: .*The type short failed to match for .*/number with string: One.*
+# ERROR: 52

 kdb get /examples/yamlcpp/typetest/number
 #> 21